 Arrest in Santanyí: How vulnerable is Mallorca's real estate market to fraud?

 In the early hours of Tuesday morning, before the cafés at the Plaça des Mercat had properly awakened, police cars with flashing lights drove through the quiet streets of Santanyí.
 Officers in dark jackets searched a residential property; shortly afterwards a 40-year-old German national was arrested.
-A European arrest warrant was outstanding against him.
+A European arrest warrant was outstanding against him, as explained in the European Arrest Warrant explained by the European Commission.
 At first glance a routine operation — but on closer inspection the case raises questions that go far beyond this single arrest.

 Key question: How could an apparently well-organised network buy dilapidated properties for years, seemingly renovate them and then resell them at inflated prices without buyers, banks or local authorities intervening?
 And which gaps must be closed on Mallorca to make this less likely?